RadixAcademy/RadixMath/README.md

+## Welcome to Radix Math pages

+Radix Math is the only app that walks students through addition and subtraction problems in a step by step approach.
+At every step, it shows the next move students should take and provides feedback whether it is correct or not.
+Inside the heart of Radix Math, there is a patent pending smart algorithm that analyzes each problem and provides consistent approach to solving the problem so that students can make the problem solving skills their own.

+Currently, Radix Math provides the following addition and subtraction problems:

+Addition: Two Digits (Easy), Two Digits (Hard), Three Digits (Easy), Three Digits (Hard), Four Digits

+Subtraction: Two Digits (Easy), Two Digits (Hard), Three Digits (Easy), Three Digits (Hard), Four Digits

+We are currently working hard to add multiplication and division to Radix Math, and they will become available soon.

+Please contact us if you have any questions or comments at radixacademy@outlook.com.
+We will look forward to hearing from you!

 ## Privacy Policy

 Radix Academy LLC built the Radix Math app as a Commercial app.
 This SERVICE is provided by Radix Academy LLC and is intended for use as is.